sagold/json-schema-benchmark/draft6/reports/revalidator.md

 `patternProperties with boolean schemas, object with property matching schema false is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `patternProperties with boolean schemas, object with both properties is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `patternProperties with boolean schemas, object with a property matching both true and false is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`properties, patternProperties, additionalProperties interaction, additionalProperty validates others`|Expected result: `true` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
+`properties, patternProperties, additionalProperties interaction, additionalProperty validates others`|Expected result: `true` but validator returned: `"Cannot read properties of undefined (reading 'format')"`. **This excludes this validator from performance tests**
-`properties, patternProperties, additionalProperties interaction, additionalProperty invalidates others`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
+`properties, patternProperties, additionalProperties interaction, additionalProperty invalidates others`|Expected result: `false` but validator returned: `"Cannot read properties of undefined (reading 'format')"`. **This excludes this validator from performance tests**
 `properties with boolean schema, only 'false' property present is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `properties with boolean schema, both properties present is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `propertyNames validation, some property names invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**